byslee/shopper_challenge/README.md

 Master list in descending order of priority

+* Fine tune the hero image & text on landing page.
+White subheading is hard to read.
+Tried putting translucent overlay under it but couldn't get it exactly right.
 * Allow user to retrieve application status keyed off email
+* Better validation messages -- highlighting the specific field that is missing, passing form data with redirect so that user doesn't have to re-type everything again
 * Better funnel visualization
 * Faster funnel query -- Python versus SQL
 * Frontend validation of form fields on the application form & date picker on funnel dashboard - better UX: instead of notifying the user of mistake after they submit, prevent them from making the mistake in the first place